06 Aug What Do You Know About Your Crawl Space?(Last Updated On: July 19, 2018)

 Those same tiny holes and crevasses also allow the cold or warm air from your crawl space into your home.
 This breach of your home allows all types of airborne particles like mold spores, bacteria, VOCs, and allergens to mix with your conditioned air that circulates throughout your entire home.
 If you have HVAC ductwork, equipment or both, this contaminated air will find its way into your conditioned air system and network of ducts spreading all over the house.
 Studies have shown that anywhere from 1/3-1/2 of the air on your first floor derives from your crawl space.
 This can be especially harmful to babies, young kids, and the elderly.

-Not only will this nasty contaminated air affect your health but it will also increase your power bills, because this air infiltration from the crawl space is the first process of “stack effect” that can increase the run times of your heating and air system by more than 30% and in some cases of leaky homes upwards of closer to 60% longer run times.
+Additionally, not only will this nasty contaminated air affect your health but also increases your power bills.
+Why?
+Because this air infiltration from the crawl space is the first process of stack effect.
+Stack effect can increase the run times of your heating and air system by more than 30%.
+Plus, in some cases of leaky homes see increases in run times closer to 60%.

 How you can tell if your crawl space may be an issue: